About April Loftin

 April Loftin

 Hey, I’m April.
 I write things.
-Sometimes they're funny, sometimes they’re devastating, and usuallythey’re both.
+Sometimes they're funny, sometimes they’re devastating, and usually they’re both.

-I’m a writer, educator, and passionate oversharer who has spent the last few decades collecting weird, tragic, and unintentionally hilarious life experiences—most of which I didn’t exactly sign up for.
-(But hey, at least they make great stories now.)
+I’m a writer, educator, and passionate oversharer who has spent the last few decades collecting weird, tragic, and unintentionally hilarious life experiences—most of which I didn’t exactly sign up for (but hey, at least they make great stories now.)
 I’ve been a public school teacher for nearly 20 years, which means I can walk thirty teenagers through a lesson on the economic, social, and political motivations behind American colonization—while simultaneously diffusing a Takis-fueled argument, fixing a broken Chromebook, and shouting a reminder about the “Not Seen, Not Heard, Not Taken” cell phone policy as I lock eyes with the kid in the back row, whose lap is glowing suspiciously blue.Look, man.
 I see you, but I’m giving you a chance to make a better choice.

 That’s the real art of teaching.